tnebooks/10th-science/content.en/transportation-in-plants-and-circulation-in-animals/_index.md

 title: 'TRANSPORTATION IN PLANTS AND CIRCULATION IN ANIMALS'
 weight: 14
 ---

->## Learning Objectives
->At the end of this lesson the students will be able to :
->- Learn how the water and minerals move from soil to the plant.
->- Learn how prepared food by the leaf is translocated to various parts of the plant.
->- Understand the role of osmosis and transpiration.
->- Understand the composition of blood.
->- Identify and explain the structure of heart and associated blood vessels.
->- Understand systemic, pulmonary and coronary circulation.
->- Differentiate the events of the cardiac cycle.
->- Know about blood pressure and heart beat.
->- Understand the use of stethoscope and sphygmomanometer.
->- Identify the different blood groups.
->- Understand the role of lymphatic system.

 >### Introduction

 &emsp; &emsp;Multicellular organisms possess millions of cells in their body.
 Every cell needs a constant supply of essential substances like nutrients and oxygen to maintain life and survival.
 Food is the only source of energy and every cell gets its energy by the breakdown of glucose.
 The cells utilise this energy and govern various vital activities of life.